 Driving Under the Influence (DUI) is a criminal offense in the state of Florida.
 For first-time convictions, offenders can receive a fine between $500-$2,000 if their blood alcohol level (BAC) is 0.08% or above.
 If their BAC reaches 0.15% or higher on the first offense, they can receive a fine between $2,000 and $4,000.
 They may also receive community service requirements, probation or imprisonment at the court’s discretion.

 Cell Phone Use

-Texting while driving in Florida is not permitted but is considered a “secondary” offense.
-What does this mean?
-Drivers can only be cited for texting while driving if they are primarily stopped for another offense, such as speeding or running a red light.
-However, there are recent efforts to create additional legislature that further restricts the use of cellular devices while driving.
+Texting while driving in Florida has never been permitted but is now considered a primary offense as of July 1, 2019.
+When it was only considered a secondary offense, it meant that drivers could only be cited for texting while driving if they were stopped primarily for another offense, such as speeding or running a red light.

 Comparative Fault for Injuries

 In the state of Florida, financial liability in a car accident is determined by comparative negligence.
 In a personal injury case, the court assigns a percentage of blame for each party involved and awards damages proportionately.
 What does this mean?
 If you are involved in a car accident, you have the right to sue even if you were at fault.
 If the court finds you less than 100% liable, your financial burden may be reduced.

 Traffic lights are generally straightforward—the red light means stop.
 However, unless there is a posted sign or notice saying otherwise, in Florida drivers may turn right on red after coming to a complete stop.
 Additionally, cameras are installed at many intersections to document motorists who violate red lights.
 There have been arguments persuading that red light cameras actually decrease public safety, but the Florida Supreme Court ruling in 2018 preserves that the cameras will stay.
 Violators may receive a $158 fine per infraction.